 - Encourages social interaction

 "As housing providers, our role stretches beyond bricks and mortar; we have a social purpose and a combined mission to empower communities and individuals.
 This campaign is about investing in our future.
-We can all take small, pratical actions and I will be calling on our members to embed the Happy, Healthy Starts ethos across their organisations."
+We can all take small, practical actions and I will be calling on our members to embed the Happy, Healthy Starts ethos across their organisations."

 Kevin Rodgers, Chair, West Midlands Housing Association Partnership (WMHAP)